Shower In A Van: Benefits, Downsides & Van Life Shower Ideas

 I hinted at the plumbing requirements above, and the reality is that installing any type of shower means running additional plumbing lines, and probably adding a water heater.

 The more plumbing you install, the more things you have that can break or leak.
-Plumbing fixtures and pipe fittings are also weirdly expensive.
+Plumbing fixtures and pipe fittings are also wildly expensive.

-Shower in a van Downside #3 – Fresh & Gray Water
+van Life Shower Downside #3 – Fresh & Gray Water

 Rigs tend to top out at 40 gallons of fresh water.
 However, the majority of rigs only carry 20-30 gallons or less.

 There are a few obstacles to carrying a lot of water.
 Water is heavy so load-balancing the weight safely is important and limits your carrying capacity.
-The more water you carry the worse your gas mileage.
+The more water you carry the worse your gas mileage will be.
 Additionally, a bigger holding tank means less storage space.

 For perspective, a typical 10-minute shower consumes up to 60 gallons of water.
 Instead, most vanlifers take “military showers” – as in, water on, water off, water on, water off.
 You get it.
-This (very unsatisfying) way of showering consumes about 3 gallons of water.
+This (very unsatisfying) way of showering consumes about 3 gallons of water in total.
 Assuming you’re carrying 30 gallons of water one shower equals ~10% of your total capacity.

 Simple math– showering in your van means you’re blowing through your fresh water much faster than if you were to shower elsewhere.